Dušanka Sifnios: Later career

 Sifnios was a freelance dancer from 1970, but she continued to work with the Ballet of the 20th Century as a guest artist.
 She retired at the age of 47.

 In the early 2000s she co-choreographed several ballets in Belgrade, including the revival of The Miraculous Mandarin in 2001 in the National Theatre and Liederabend by Gustav Mahler in 2002 in Madlenianum Opera and Theatre.

-She published an autobiography Beleške slavne balerine in 2013 (Notes of a famous ballerina) even though she stated in an interview that she doesn’t think of her as a ballerina but as a “woman who dances”.
+She published an autobiography Beleške slavne balerine in 2013 (Notes of a famous ballerina) even though she stated in an interview that she does not think of her as a ballerina but as a "woman who dances".

 Awards

-She received an award for life achievement, the highest accolade of the “Association of the ballet artists of Serbia” in 1998 and was a recipient of the “Special recognition for artistic contribution to the national culture of Serbia“, colloquially styled national pension in 2007.
+She received an award for life achievement, the highest accolade of the "Association of the ballet artists of Serbia" in 1998 and was a recipient of the "Special recognition for artistic contribution to the national culture of Serbia", colloquially styled national pension in 2007.

 Madlenianum Opera has named one of its halls "Sifnios Hall", in ballerina's honor.
 The hall is mainly intended for educational ballet work.